SoftwareSystemsLaboratory/PTMTorrent/ptm_torrent/modelhub/README.md

 ## About

-This folder contains the scripts to download PTM repositories and extract metadata for the greater *PTMTorrent* dataset from [Modelhub](https://modelhub.ai).
+This directory contains the scripts to download PTM repositories and extract metadata for the greater *PTMTorrent* dataset from [Modelhub](https://modelhub.ai).